Welcome to THE Central Ohio Chapter!

 SPECIAL INTEREST GROUPS

-(3) Women's Self Defense Classes - Wellness Event Series:
+Women's Self Defense Class - Wellness Event Series:

-Westerville Police is sponsoring five free Women's Self Defense Classes.
-Class locations depend on the date.
-The March class will be held at the Westerville Community Center on Cleveland Ave.
-Classes are scheduled for 6-15, 8-17, and 10-19.
+Westerville Police is sponsoring a free Women's Self Defense Class.
+The last class is scheduled for Oct 19th.
 You don't have to be a Westerville resident to sign up.
 The sign-up website is here

 For information on the Wellness Group, please contact Roberta Kayne at email@example.com or Maureen Severns at firstname.lastname@example.org.
 And if you would like to plan an event or have an idea for a wellness event, please contact Roberta or Maureen.